naalmrshd/Motors/README.md

 # Motors

- Different Types of Motors Controlled via Arduino.

- This folder includes:
+ This folder includes different types of motors controlled via arduino:

- 1- DC motor control folder

- 2- Servo motor control folder

- 3- Stepper motor control folder
+  - DC Motor Control

+  - Servo Motor Control

+  - Stepper Motor Control

-*Inside each folder you'll find the circuit connections and arduino code.
+*Inside each folder you'll find the circuit connections and the arduino code using TinkerCad.